-When someone has cancer, it can be difficult to talk about planning ahead for the future, especially if you’re feeling optimistic or are uncertain about the possible outcomes.
-However, it is never too early to think about how you and the person you are caring for will manage if the situation changes.
+A cancer diagnosis can make it difficult to talk about the future, especially if you’re feeling optimistic or are uncertain about the possible outcomes of treatment.
+It is never too early to think about how you and the person you are caring for will manage if the situation changes.
 Knowing plans are in place can help ease worries, give you a sense of control and allow you both to focus more fully on the present.

 Learn more about: